nmakke/MkDocsTest/docs/methods.md

   - navigation
 ---

-Symbolic regression methods are grouped in different categories in a useful and simple manner.
+Symbolic regression methods are grouped into different categories in an as useful and simple manner as possible.
+Regression-based algorithms solve SR problem as a system of linear equations in the linear approach, or use a multi-layer perceptron (MLP) in the non-linear approach.
+This category assumes a fixed model structure of the SR problem.
+Expression tree-based algorithms treat mathematical equations as unary-binary tree whose internal nodes are mathematical operators (algebraic operators $\{+, -, \times, \div\}$,  analytical functions) and terminal nodes are constants and state variables.

 ### Regression